Bartley C of E Junior School

 How is the decision made about the type and how much support my child will receive?

-The criteria for being on the SEND register is outlined presently by Hampshire County Council’s document SEN Support in Mainstream schools.
+The criteria for being on the SEND register is outlined presently by Hampshire County Council’s document SEN Support Guidance for Schools.

-The types of SEND that your child may be registered as having difficulty with are broadly recorded as one of the following areas, as outlined from The New Code of Practice for SEND:
+The types of SEND that your child may be registered as having difficulty with are broadly recorded as one of the following areas, as outlined from The New Code of Practice for SEND (2014).

 1. Communication and interaction